Email Blacklists – Is Your Email Blocked?

 There are over a hundred SPAM blacklists – private corporate spam firewall and private blacklists, but luckily there are a few tools that can help you check most of them quickly.
 We've included here a handy reference with the sites that you can use to check your blacklist status.
 We've also highlighted several of the more prominent SPAM blacklists.

-First and foremost – we'll stress that our series on checking and removing your email servers from a blacklist assumes that you're not spamming or at a minimum – you've first taken appropriate corrective steps to clean up your email list and sending practices.
+First and foremost – we'll stress that our series on checking and removing your email servers from a blacklist assumes that you're not spamming — and you've first taken appropriate corrective steps to clean up your email list and email marketing sending practices.